- Share Why the World Doesn’t Need Google Reader Anymore on Facebook

 We already do it.
 Curata’s flagship curation product does everything that Google Reader does and a whole lot more.
 Curata Reader and content consumption overall is not new turf for us, nor is it about building something from scratch.
 It’s more of an exercise in welding together technology we already have in our back pocket and wrapping it in a new content consumption-oriented user interface.

 - We can out-do Google.
 While Google Reader was a great experience for many, it was pretty simple in how it aggregated feeds, rendered them, and provided recommendations.
-With Curata Reader we will leverage our Natural Language Processing technology to analyze the content itself to provide a more customized, personal, and intelligent experience.
+Curata Reader leverages our Natural Language Processing technology to analyze the content itself to provide a more customized, personal, and intelligent experience.

 While we’re not revealing much about the actual product at this point, we are accepting requests for beta invites.
 We’re only giving away 10,000 at this time, so sign up for yours today.